 - Other: insurance type like Medicare or private insurance, amount of the co-pay or coinsurance levels, U.S. citizenship or residence status

 Financial assistance varies depending on the foundation and disease state.
 Support may be subject to annual caps or other restrictions.

 To apply for assistance, the healthcare provider, patient, or guardian may contact the foundation directly.
-Additionally, Astellas Access ServicesSM reimbursement specialists can assistance patients with applying for financial assistance foundation assistance.
+Additionally, Astellas Access ServicesSM reimbursement specialists can assist patients with applying for foundation assistance.

 How Financial Assistance Foundations Work

 Some foundations pay the pharmacy or provider on the patient's behalf.
 The foundation may set up direct billing relationships with certain retail pharmacies in the patient's geographic area.
 Other foundations issue benefit cards to patients and have established an electronic claims system, which allows:

 - Patients to receive their drugs without paying upfront

 - Pharmacies or physicians to submit claims electronically to the foundation

 For Medicare Part D-covered products, assistance made on the patient's behalf may be considered an incurred cost by the patient and may count toward the patient's true out-of-pocket (TrOOP) obligation.